-Whether you’ve been married one year or 25 years, this conversation will be one of the hardest of your life.
-There are many ways to approach this, and how you do it will have a big impact on how the divorce plays out.
+Whether you’ve been married one year or 25 years, telling your husband you want a divorce will be one of the hardest of your life.
+There are many ways to approach this, and how you do it will have a significant impact on how the divorce plays out.

 Gauge his possible reaction

 However, if you think he may have some clue, then this conversation may go a little easier.
-If he’s already been pulling away, then he may already be thinking that the marriage is on the rocks, and this pending conversation will be a natural progression for him.
+If he’s already been pulling away, then he may already be thinking that the marriage is on the rocks, and this pending conversation may feel like a natural progression for him.

 Think about what you will say

 With his possible reaction in your mind, it’s time to think about what you will say to him.
 Instead of worrying about how to tell him you want a divorce, you can start by talking about how you’ve felt unhappy for a while now, and that you’ve grown apart.